n-fasano/phprimitives-example/README.md

 # PHPrimitives - Example App

-A minimal Symfony API demonstrating that **you never have to touch a raw scalar again** - not in your controllers, not in your entities, not in your DTOs.
+A minimal Symfony project using [PHPrimitives](https://github.com/n-fasano/phprimitives) demonstrating that **you never have to touch a raw scalar again** - not in your controllers, not in your entities, not in your DTOs.
 From the moment data enters your application to the moment it leaves, every value is a typed domain primitive.